Toryt/allen/doc/Points.md

 When the domain demands working with day dates, months, or years, it is best to represent the concept directly, and to not convert it to an exact representation.
 Given timezones, the interpretation of a date, month, or year, depends on the semantics and the timezone of evaluation.
-While humas gloss over this, computers cannot without extra work.
+While humans gloss over this, computers cannot without extra work.
 A year should be represented as `2022`, a month as `2022-11`, and a day date as `2022-11-13`.
 Whether `'2022-11-13T10:08:11.854884Z'` is in `2022-11-13` depends on the time zone of the evaluation.
 How to interpret this cannot be defined in general, and should be left to the place where the evaluation is made.
 Representing `2022-11-13`